Petra Christian University: Community Outreach Program

 Community Outreach Program (COP) is a form of student academic activities that combines the form of education and teaching, research, and community service at the same time in one activity.
 As an educational and teaching activity, related to research, COP participant must observe, analyze, draw a conclusions from data and information about the problems and needs of the target community.
 As a community service activity, COP participant students can practice technology, science and art which they have mastered scientifically and institutionalized.
 In the context of internationalization, COP is a forum for service, learning multicultural interaction, science, technology and art of students between various countries.

 Mobility program

 PCU students may take part in exchange and dual-degree mobility programs in association with the Association of Christian Universities and Colleges in Asia (ACUCA), in which students may also be exchanged with universities partners to universities abroad from Australia, Japan, South Korea, Canada, United States, Netherlands, Germany, Switzerland, United Kingdom, Malaysia, Singapore, China, Hong Kong, Taiwan and many other countries.
 Students from partner institutions may also participate in exchanges to PCU.

 Transportation

 The university provides a free university shuttle commuting between the campus and car parking lot at Anta Park, which is approximately 0.2 km from campus.
-Shuttle services are offered for free to students and staff of the university as an incentive to provide greener sustainable transport and to alleviate on-campus parking congestion.
+Shuttle services are offered for free to students and staff of the university.